GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>May 17, 2023</time></p>

-We've release two samples demonstrating how to use WASM in an extension.
+We've released two samples demonstrating how to use WASM in an extension.
 [Using WASM in Manifest V3](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.wasm-helloworld-print-nomodule) shows the general method for including a WASM module.
 [Using WASM as a module in Manifest V3](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.wasm-helloworld-print) shows how to use it in a module.

 ### Updated Manifest V3 migration guidance